-NFIP flood insurance policies have two parts: building coverage and contents coverage.
-These two coverages protect your home and belongings from flood damage due to:
+NFIP flood insurance policies have two separate parts: building coverage and contents coverage.
+The two coverage types protect your home from flood damage due to:

-You can buy up to $250,000 of building coverage, which protects your home’s structure.
-This part of your policy covers structural parts of your home such as:
+You can buy up to $250,000 of building coverage through an NFIP policy.
+This portion covers the structural parts of your home including:

 - Kitchen appliances

 While contents coverage is considered an optional add-on to a flood insurance policy, it is highly recommended that you purchase it.
 It provides coverage for your personal belongings, including:

 - Artwork (up to $2,500)

 NFIP flood insurance policies cover up to $100,000 of contents coverage.

 Houston flood insurance in a nutshell